Can Triage Nurses Help Prevent 911 Overload?

 As of Thursday, that's happening over the phone for 911 callers in Washington, D.C., where triage nurses now sit alongside 911 dispatchers to help field calls.

 Why are they there?
-D.C. has the highest rate of 911 calls in the U.S., and one in four of those calls is not an actual emergency — instead, it's a twisted ankle, or a cough or a rash.
+D.C. has the highest rate of 911 calls in the U.S., and 1 in 4 of those calls is not an actual emergency — instead, it's a twisted ankle, or a cough or a rash.
 The new triage program aims to improve those numbers by diverting needs that aren't urgent to medical care that doesn't involve an ambulance or an emergency room.

 During a practice session, trainee Ogechi Ukachu, a registered nurse who has previously worked in an ER, clicks through a series of questions.

-"Are you having any difficulty breathing or catching your breath?" she asks the the training exercise's pretend caller, who has complained of a sore throat.
+"Are you having any difficulty breathing or catching your breath?" she asks the training exercise's pretend caller, who has complained of a sore throat.
 "Do you hear any weird sounds when you're breathing — like whistling?"
 No, and no, the caller tells her.

 It's not an emergency, Ukachu determines, so instead of having the dispatcher send an ambulance, Ukachu gets to work finding the caller an appointment with a primary care provider who can see the patient that day.